usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-entities to rely exclusively on conforming alternate versions when doing so is not necessary for technical or legal reasons could result in segregation of people with disabilities, which would be inconsistent with the ADA’s core principles of inclusion and integration.
-164 The same rationale would apply to public educational institutions that wish to provide an equally effective method of alternative access to individuals with disabilities.
+entities to rely exclusively on conforming alternate versions when doing so is not necessary for technical or legal reasons could result in segregation of people with disabilities, which would be inconsistent with the ADA’s core principles of inclusion and integration. {% fn 164 %} The same rationale would apply to public educational institutions that wish to provide an equally effective method of alternative access to individuals with disabilities.

 Some commenters argued that the Department should provide additional resources, funding, and guidance to public educational institutions to help them comply with subpart H of this part.
-The Department notes that it will issue a small entity compliance guide, 165 which should help public educational institutions better understand their obligations under subpart H. The Department also notes that there are free and low- cost training materials available that would help public entities to produce content compliant with WCAG 2.1 Level AA.
+The Department notes that it will issue a small entity compliance guide, {% fn 165 %} which should help public educational institutions better understand their obligations under subpart H. The Department also notes that there are free and low- cost training materials available that would help public entities to produce content compliant with WCAG 2.1 Level AA.
 In addition, although the Department does not